[Last updated on July 14, 2014, with new contribution limits and links to follow-up articles on tax reporting.]

 No Rollover to Traditional IRA

-When you are doing the backdoor Roth IRA, remember not to rollover from an employer-sponsored plan to a traditional IRA in the same year, either before or after you do the Roth conversion.
+When you are repeating steps 2 to 5 every year, remember not to rollover from an employer-sponsored plan to a traditional IRA in the same year, either before or after you do the Roth conversion.
 You can rollover from one plan to another plan, or to your own solo 401k, just not to a traditional IRA.
+If you must rollover to a traditional IRA, you will have to “hide” it again using Step 1.

 Reverse the Order?